Training Diffusion Policies via Prior-Mapping Co-Evolution: Conclusion

 \section{Conclusion}

-In this paper, we presented \textsc{GoRL}, a framework that reconciles the tension between optimization stability and policy expressiveness in online reinforcement learning.
-By structurally \textbf{disentangling optimization from generation}, \textsc{GoRL} confines policy-gradient updates to a tractable latent space while delegating the complexity of multimodal action synthesis to a separately trained generative decoder.
-This factorization preserves the theoretical guarantees of likelihood-based optimization (such as PPO) while allowing the overall policy class to inherit the modeling power of modern generative models.
-Our experiments across diverse continuous-control tasks show that this two-timescale design yields improved stability, asymptotic performance, and mode coverage compared to both unimodal Gaussian baselines and prior coupled generative methods.
+We presented \textsc{GoRL}, a framework for online reinforcement learning that reconciles optimization stability with expressive action modeling by \emph{decoupling} optimization from generation. \textsc{GoRL} confines policy-gradient updates to a tractable latent space and refines an expressive decoder separately, allowing learning to remain stable while the action distribution becomes more flexible over time.
+Across diverse continuous-control tasks, this design improves stability, final performance, and mode coverage relative to unimodal and coupled generative baselines.

-\textbf{Limitations and Future Work.} While effective, the two-timescale process introduces additional computational overhead compared to end-to-end methods, as it requires maintaining and updating two separate networks; exploring more unified or amortized update schemes is a natural direction.
-Moreover, our study focuses on on-policy optimization with low-dimensional state features.
-Extending the latent--decoder decomposition to off-policy algorithms (e.g., SAC), high-dimensional visual control, or offline-to-online fine-tuning settings represents a promising frontier.
-Finally, understanding how this disentangled structure interacts with safety constraints and robustness in real-world control remains an important open question.